calccrypto/OpenPGP/README.md

 IMPORTANT:
     This library was not written for actual use.
     Rather, it was meant for learning about the internals of PGP can easily use/add a few std::couts to see the internal workings.
     So if you choose to use it in a real setting where secrecy is required, do so at your own risk.

 This is a C++ implementation of the majority of RFC 4880, the OpenPGP Message Format.

-In addition to the included files, the GNU Multiprecision Library is necessary (gmp.org, sudo apt-get install libdev-gmp, or equivalent).
+The following are the libraries necessary to build OpenPGP:
+    GMP (https://gmplib.org/, sudo apt-get install libdev-gmp, etc) bzip2 (http://www.bzip.org/, sudo apt-get install libbz2-dev, etc) zlib (http://www.zlib.net/, sudo apt-get install zlib1g-dev, etc) libzip (http://www.nih.at/libzip/, sudo apt-get install libzip-dev, etc)

 The purpose of this library is to help clear up the mess that is RFC 4880.
-It is extremely vague at best, and it took me years to figure out most of it.
+It is extremely vague at best, and it took me a long time to figure out most of it.
 No one should have to go through that.
 However, knowing how PGP is structured is still good to know.